-1 Includes instruction in fundamental mathematical skills.
+Includes instruction in fundamental mathematical skills.

-2 Health and wellness are an integral part of the Nursing curriculum.
-Health and disease, health promotion, preventive behavior, nutrition, and community health are all addressed within the curriculum.
-NUR 121, NUR 122, NUR 238 and NUR 239 already emphasize wellness and health.
+Health and wellness are an integral part of the Nursing curriculum.
+Health and disease, health promotion, preventive behavior, nutrition, and community health are all addressed across the lifespan within the curriculum (NUR 121, NUR 122, NUR 238 and NUR 239).